athomasoriginal/com.betweentwoparens/src/pages/blog-posts/008-manage-your-java-jdks.md

 [ERROR]	To fix : cat eval "$(jenv init -)" >> /Users/# ...
 ```

-<aside class="blog-post__note">Note that the above output is truncated because I am choosing to focus on what I consider the important details.
+<aside class="blog-content__note">Note that the above output is truncated because I am choosing to focus on what I consider the important details.
 Further, the pieces I truncated may be specific to my machine.
 For example, i'm using <code class="gatsby-code-text">zsh</code>.
 If you're using <code class="gatsby-code-text">bash</code>, then your output on line 3 will read <code class="gatsby-code-text">bash</code>.
 Everything truncated is identified with <code class="gatsby-code-text"># ...</code></aside>

 Assuming the above worked, we can move onto actually configuring `jEnv`.
 This means that the next step is to add `jEnv` to our `PATH`.